cyb3ritic/HTB-machines-and-challenges-writeups/machines/headless.md

 ```
 So, divr can run /usr/bin/syscheck with root previlege.
 Let's try to exploit this thing.

-wheh we cat out /usr/bin/syscheck, we got that some init.db file is getting executed.
+when we cat out /usr/bin/syscheck, we got that some initdb.sh file is getting executed.
 ```bash
 dvir@headless:~$ cat /usr/bin/syscheck
 #!/bin/bash